-Ioulia’s work is found, among others, in Αργοναύτης, the honorary volume for Professor Christos Doumas, in Encounters with Mycenaean Figures and Figurines, in Mycenaeans Up to Date, in The Oxford Handbook of the Bronze Age Aegean, in Carl W. Blegen.
-Personal and Archaeological Narratives, in The Blackwell Companion to the Archaeology of Early Greece and the Mediterranean.
+Ioulia’s work is found, among others, in "Αργοναύτης", the honorary volume for Professor Christos Doumas, in "Encounters with Mycenaean Figures and Figurines", in "Mycenaeans Up to Date", in "The Oxford Handbook of the Bronze Age Aegean", in Carl W. Blegen.
+"Personal and Archaeological Narratives", in "The Blackwell Companion to the Archaeology of Early Greece and the Mediterranean", and in "Making Cities.
+Economies of Production and Urbanization in Mediterranean Europe, 1000-500BC".
 In 2015 she organized a centenary celebration for Blegen's excavations at Korakou with Jim Wright.
-She has contributed to Ancient Corinth: Site Guide (7th edition) and in the Corinth Excavations Archaeological Manual.
+She has contributed to "Ancient Corinth: Site Guide (7th edition)" and in the "Corinth Excavations Archaeological Manual."
 She is preparing a Corinth volume on Mycenaean Corinth.
 Her interests are the processes of production and consumption in Archaic Corinth, Mycenaean Corinthia, and Corinth's role in the Mediterranean through time.
 She is in charge of the study of the material culture and Blegen’s archive from Korakou.
 She enjoys discussing archaeological research with the public and is very actively involved in outreach.